Skip to main content

 code --install-extension ForgeCode.forge-vscode

-Test that it works: Open any code file, select some text, press Ctrl+U. If something gets copied to your clipboard, you're ready to go!
+Test that it works: Open any code file, select some text, press Ctrl+U. If a file reference gets copied to your clipboard, you're ready to go!

 Official extension: VS Code Marketplace